Self-Discipline: Hard Work

 Your life will reach a whole new level when you stop avoiding and fearing hard work and simply surrender to it.
 Make it your ally instead of your enemy.
 It’s a potent tool to have on your side.

-If you want to read another perspective on hard work, here’s an older post about it:
+If you want to read another perspective on hard work, see Hard Work.

 This post is part four of a six-part series on self-discipline: part 1 | part 2 | part 3 | part 4 | part 5 | part 6